 Country of Origin | It is native to Turkey. |

-Product Style | Powder. |
+Ingredient | Bromelain Powder. |

 Taste & Aroma | Bromelain can taste acidic, which could make the whole thing even more acidic. |

-Shelf Life & Storage | Shelf Life is about 06 - 24 months.
+Shelf Life & Storage | Shelf life is about 06 - 24 months.
 Store it in an airtight container in a cool, dry place and prevent sunlight exposure. |

-Precautions | We requested you, Before consuming spices, herbs, teas or any kind of natural products you consult an expert qualified healthcare practitioner or herbalist. |
+Precautions | We requested you, before consuming spices, herbs, teas or any kind of natural products, to consult an expert qualified healthcare practitioner or herbalist. |

 Note | This product information has not been appraised by the Food and Drug Administration (FDA).
-For educational purposes only. |
+This information is solely intended for educational purposes. |